Conscious awareness depends on our survival. Without that genetic and conditioned reality, nothing exists.

 Jerry, I read through your book and was bowled over by its breadth and depth, and by the scholarship in it, and by the clarity and fluency in your writing.
 Excellent! ~ Rick Hanson Ph.D., New York Times bestselling author of Buddha’s Brain, and UC Berkeley psychology professor

 Jerry Pannone helps us make sense of our world and ourselves in his life-affirming book that goes deep, fast.
 “Survive” resonates in a powerful way, asking us to consider the questions of life: why do we do what we do? and why does that matter?
 The author takes us on his journey of self-discovery, and by the end of the book, we can’t help but have a greater understanding of our own life journey. ~ John Sharify, multi Emmy Award winner, and 2021 duPont - Columbia Award-Winning broadcast journalist and filmmaker

 SURVIVE is an excellent-written book that presents valuable information on several aspects of survival; physiological, philosophical, psychological and spiritual.
 It provides awareness-raising techniques and coping strategies.
-This is a book for everyone, young and old. ~ Roma Runeson-Broberg, Ph.D., associate professor emiritus Upsala University, psychologist / psychotherapist
+This is a book for everyone, young and old. ~ Roma Runeson-Broberg, Ph.D., retired associate professor, Uppsala University in Sweden and licensed psychologist/psychotherapist